bbe2/Overview/README.md

 -- Major Lex Fridman Fan
 - LEXisms
-- it would be beautiful to see a nexus of brainwave transmissions
+- >>it would be beautiful to see a nexus of brainwave transmissions
--  Need to expand understanding and scope of consciousness
+-  >>>>Need to expand understanding and scope of consciousness
-- -- beauty will save the world - Dostoevsky
+- -- >>>>>>beauty will save the world - Dostoevsky
-- - -reason is a slave of the passions - D. Hume
+- - ->reason is a slave of the passions - D. Hume
--   --   is it more concerning for the lobster to be boiled or for lobster to be exploded with an m80
+- >>>>
--     --   how important is spice in the dish you are making
+-- 👀-   is it more concerning for the lobster to be boiled or for lobster to be exploded with an m80
--    --    hunger, anything but hunger
+-- 👀- �  how important is spice in the dish you are making
--- >                                   beauty is an absence of things otherwise consuming your attention
+-- 👀- 👀-- 👀 hunger, anything but hunger
--    --   there is something amazing about eating a small morcil of chocolate after a 40 day fast
+-- 👀- 👀-- 👀-- 👀- 👀✨----> tbeauty is an absence of things otherwise consuming your attention
--    --  ponder the nth of the ride, truly fear death may give deeper meaning and urgency for the moment
+-- 👀- 👀-- 👀-- 👀- 👀✨----> there is something amazing about eating a small morcil of chocolate after a 40 day fast
--  --    3 most important things, safety/security, data privacy, health (harvard blood labs + athletic greens (great stuff)
+-- 👀- 👀-- 👀-- 👀✨----> ponder the nth of the ride, truly fear death may give deeper meaning and urgency for the moment
--  -  sponsorship is questionable, anytime a sponsor involved a motive, at some level, is involved
+-- 👀- 👀✨---->  3 most important things, safety/security, data privacy, health (harvard blood labs + athletic greens (great stuff)
--  - man was created by water to carry himself uphill
+-- 👀 --man was created by water to carry himself uphill
 -
 -- 👀--> Finished ...
 REDcap! doing a nursing research project  <---------------Completed 2/15/2022 - will get final results updated shortly update increased purposeful hourly rounding compliance 10%, discovered issues in truth communication and call bell